rhoadley.net music research courses software blogs

 devices: gaggle gagglina wired threads glyphs metapiano digiphone

-Composed by Richard Hoadley, performed by Richard Hoadley, January 17th, Visualise Future Fluxus, Cambridge, UK.
+Composed by Richard Hoadley.
+Performed by Richard Hoadley, January 17th, Visualise Future Fluxus, Cambridge, UK, and May 13th by Cheryl Frances-Hoad, Kettle's Yard.
 This is live, automatically generated music for synthesised piano and pianist.
 The programme constructs the material, synthesises the sound and translates some of this material into traditional music notation which is then performed by the pianist moments later.
 The piece is primarily composed in the music programming environment, SuperCollider.
-This piece significantly uses the software INScore and Guido, both currently being developed by the Grame Computer Music Research Lab.
+This piece uses the software INScore and Guido significantly, both currently being developed by the Grame Computer Music Research Lab.

 Fluxus #04/120202b from Richard Hoadley on Vimeo.